 Named after Richard Patterson, former Santa Clara Valley Medical Center’s SCI Peer Support Coordinator, the Patterson Network Project aims to create a robust and Bay Area-wide forum for the SCI community.
-The site’s primary objective is to allow its users to contribute content and resources that positively affect every aspect of life as an SCI survivor and its greater community.
+The site’s primary aim is to allow its users to provide content and resources to positively affect every aspect of life for people living with SCI.

 Richard passed away in June of 2011 but he had set out a goal of using existing communication tools and technologies that could one day help extend the reach of SCI support group meetings beyond the walls of the hospital.
-Sadly, Richard did not get to see his vision fulfilled but a small group of volunteers have been working on bringing that vision to reality.
+Sadly, Richard did not get to see his vision fulfilled but a small group of volunteers worked to bring that vision closer to reality.

-The web site features discussion forums covering numerous subject matters, a library of webcasts from various meetings and presentations focusing on SCI, a comprehensive resource directory of web sites related to SCI, a blog containing posts by SCI survivors, a calendar of events happening in the Bay Area that are of specific interest to the SCI community, and other user-contributed content.
+The web site features a news blog, a calendar of events happening in the Bay Area that are of specific interest to the SCI community, a library of webcasts from various meetings and presentations focusing on SCI, a comprehensive resource directory of web sites related to SCI , and other user-contributed content.

-The Patterson Network Project volunteers include Franklin Elieh, Nick Struthers who is a member of the SCVMC SCI Peer Support Team, and Ron Sidell who is the executive director of Ophoenix.org, a non-profit organization dedicated to assisting patients recovering from disabling medical conditions.
+The Patterson Network Project volunteers include Ron Sidell who is the executive director of Ophoenix.org, a non-profit organization dedicated to assisting patients recovering from disabling medical conditions.
+Ron is happily married to Helen Nichols.

 Franklin was 24 when he suffered his injury while vacationing at a beach on the East Coast as he dove through an oncoming wave of water, not realizing there was an elevated level of sand bar behind the wave.
 He suffered a C6, Complete, ASIA A injury.
 Though blessed with strong upper body motor function, he has no sensation or mobility below the chest level.
 A year following his injury, he did regain more strength and movement in one hand and three years post injury, he regained sensation in his bladder and bowels.